 Eat large amounts of carbohydrate foods.
 Carbohydrates should be the major source of calories in this diet.

-Eat a moderate intake of fat, as prescribed by the health care provider.
+Eat a moderate intake of fat, as prescribed by the provider.
 The increased carbohydrates and fat help prevent protein breakdown in the liver.

 Take vitamin supplements, especially B-complex vitamins.